ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 4/output.md

 | $p=$ new int[6]; |  |
 | $p=$ new char(65); |  |

-Please see page 328 for a bint.
+Please see page 328 for a hint.

 ## Problem 8